EVEROLIMUS- everolimus tablet

 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-How do I store Everolimus Tablets?
+How should I store Everolimus Tablets?

-Store Everolimus Tablets between 68° to 77°F (20°C to 25°C).
+Store Everolimus Tablets between 68°F to 77°F (20°C to 25°C).

 Keep Everolimus Tablets out of the light.